 - The total percentage of traffic fatalities is 20.8%

-At Givens Givens Sparks, we believe that you should be able to walk safely, without fear of being struck.
+At Robert Sparks Attorneys, we believe that you should be able to walk safely, without fear of being struck.
 If you or a loved one was involved in a pedestrian accident, contact our Florida personal injury lawyers today.
 We will help review your case and inform you of your legal rights.